 1. What is a pretrial in Nevada?

-In general, the pretrial refers to the time period in a criminal case following an arraignment (when the defendant pleads “not guilty”) and before the trial (or entry of a plea, if the case resolves).
+In general, the pretrial refers to the time period in a criminal case following your arraignment (when you plead “not guilty”) and before your trial (or entry of a plea, if the case resolves).

-It is during the pretrial period that the state hands over its evidence (“discovery”) to the defense.
-Both sides may file pretrial motions asking the judge to admit or keep out (“suppress”) certain evidence and subpoena witnesses.
-Meanwhile, both sides are negotiating with each other to hammer out a plea bargain in an attempt to avoid going to trial.
+It is during the pretrial period that the state hands over its evidence (“discovery”) to you.
+You may file pretrial motions asking the judge to admit or keep out (“suppress”) certain evidence and subpoena witnesses.
+Meanwhile, you are negotiating with the D.A. to hammer out a plea bargain in an attempt to avoid going to trial.

-The pretrial phase may last anywhere from a few weeks to several years depending on the complexity of the matter.
+The pretrial phase may last anywhere from a few weeks to several years, depending on the complexity of your matter.

-In Las Vegas Municipal Court, the word “pretrial” refers to specific court dates where the defense and prosecution update the judge on the status of the case.
-Defendants typically get three (3) pretrials before the judge insists the case go to trial.
+In Las Vegas Municipal Court, the word “pretrial” refers to specific court dates where you and the prosecution update the judge on the status of your case.
+You typically get three (3) pretrials before the judge insists the case go to trial.

 2. What is discovery?